strapdata/elassandra/docs/elassandra/source/quickstart.rst

 Start your cluster
 ------------------

-Start a docker-based Elassandra cluster using docker-compose:
+Start a docker-based Elassandra cluster using docker-compose file **ci/docker-compose.yml**:

-A sample docker compose is provided in **ci/docker-compose.yml**:

 .. code::